Woodlawn Heights, Bronx

 Woodlawn Heights, also known as Woodlawn, is a predominantly Irish-American working class neighborhood at the very north end of the borough of the Bronx in New York City.
 It is bounded by McLean Avenue to the north (slightly north of New York City's border with the city of Yonkers in Westchester County), the Bronx River to the east, Woodlawn Cemetery to the south, and Van Cortlandt Park to the west.
-Woodlawn Heights remains one of the few areas in New York City that still has young Irish immigrants still arriving to the area en masse.
+Woodlawn Heights remains one of the few areas in New York City that still has young Irish immigrants arriving to the area en masse.

 Woodlawn Heights is part of Bronx Community Board 12, and its ZIP Code is 10470.

 Major streets

-Katonah Avenue, which runs north-south through the heart of Woodlawn Heights, is a popular destination for its many Irish pubs and restaurants, such as Behan's Pub, the Rambling House, the Lark's Nest, the Just One Saloon, the Avenue and the Kitchen.
-All offer traditional Irish breakfast or brunch at reasonable prices.
-In addition there is The Emerald Isle Immigration Center, an Italian bakery, Patrizia's Italian Restaurant, an Irish butcher shop, Irish and Albanian barber shops, and many other types of specialty shops.
+Katonah Avenue, which runs north–south through the heart of Woodlawn Heights, is a popular destination for its many Irish pubs and restaurants.
+In addition, there is The Emerald Isle Immigration Center, an Italian bakery, an Italian restaurant, an Irish butcher shop, Irish and Albanian barber shops, and many other types of specialty shops.

-McLean Avenue, which runs east-west, is the main shopping strip for both Woodlawn Heights and the Yonkers neighborhood of McLean Heights.
+McLean Avenue, which runs east–west, is the main shopping strip for both Woodlawn Heights and the Yonkers neighborhood of McLean Heights.
 Its pubs and shops are considered to be some of the neighborhood's most notable fixtures, although technically it is within the city of Yonkers.
-McLean Avenue has many Irish pubs, a large variety of Irish and non-Irish restaurants and diners, two Irish gift shops, The Aisling Irish Community Center, an Irish Butcher Shop, and Italian pastry shop.
+McLean Avenue has many Irish pubs, a large variety of Irish and non-Irish restaurants and diners, two Irish gift shops, The Aisling Irish Community Center, an Irish butcher shop, and Italian pastry shop.